-Many people are under the assumption that getting enough calcium in a plant-based diet is a challenge due to the fact that you’re no longer consuming dairy products.
+Many people are under the assumption that getting enough calcium in a plant-based diet is a challenge since you’re no longer consuming dairy products.
 This is because we’ve been trained via media and marketing to believe that the only true genuine source of calcium is dairy.
-Plus, if you switch to plant-based sources of calcium you’re also avoiding the downsides of dairy products including possible antibiotics, added hormones, and dairy-based trans fats.
+Plus, if you switch to plant-based sources of calcium, you’re also avoiding the downsides of dairy products, including possible antibiotics, added hormones, and dairy-based trans fats.

 It’s also true that plant-based eaters should be more aware of their calcium intake.

 On the other hand, it’s a myth that plant-based calcium consumption is a challenge.

 Most plant-based foods are naturally imbued with varying amounts of calcium, therefore it’s all about making sure you’re plant-based food selection is diverse, varied, and filled with color!
 From soybeans to lentils to ancient grains and even a bit of natural, plant-based sweetener, you’ll find a plethora of calcium-rich foods in the plant world!

 We’ve all heard the adage that kids should drink their milk to grow healthy, strong bones!

 Yes, calcium is indeed an essential component of a balanced diet — especially for children and young adults who are banking calcium in their bones for later in life — yet it turns out that calcium does much more than building strong healthy bones.
 On top of that, research is finding that milk isn’t the best source for your recommended intake of calcium.